markreha/cloudworkshop/README.md

-**Getting Started with the Cloud and IoT Workshop SDK**
+**Getting Started with the Cloud Workshop SDK**
 ==================
-The Cloud and IoT Workshop SDK contains all the documentation and sample Reference applications (REST Services, Reporting, and Raspberry Pi Sense HAT) required to build a simple, scalable, Cloud based suite of IoT applications.
+The Cloud Workshop SDK contains all the documentation and sample Reference applications (REST Services, Reporting, and Raspberry Pi Sense HAT) required to build a simple, scalable, Cloud based suite of IoT applications.

 ![IoT Logical Architecture](sdk/docs/architecture/images/cloud.png)